infiniteregress/distilled_slogo/README.md

     GrammarRuleLoader<String> grammarLoader = new GrammarRuleLoader<>("./parsing_rules.txt");
     List<IGrammarRule<String>> grammarRules = grammarLoader.getRules();

-Then, you can create a new Tokenizer and Parser classes using these rules:
+Then, you can create new Tokenizer and Parser classes using these rules:

     ITokenizer tokenizer = new Tokenizer(tokenRules);
     IParser<String> parser = new Parser<>(grammarRules, new StringOperationFactory);

+The second argument to the Parser's constructor indicates the factory used to create new instances of a generic object from the token's label at each node.
+Distilled_slogo provides a basic StringOperationFactory which merely echoes the token's label into each node's "payload".
+If you have factories used to instantiate particular "command" objects at each node (i.e. you have Strategy classes), you may wrap those factories using the IOperationFactory interface.

 To generate the tree, simply call: